RobertSvebeck/Un-Tinitus/next_steps.md

+Note: For the other frequencies (1000, 2000, 4000, etc.), you can generate them later by running: node generate-audio-files.js  # without --quick flag

   Furthermore, while synthetic harmonic complex sounds (with little intrinsic listening appeal) were used for this experiment, they do not necessarily need to be the modulation carrier.
 The modulation could be applied across a range of natural or synthetic sounds that have sufficient